gurumojo/text/neurodiversity/engagement.md

 pool of resources to force my opinion on a less fortunate group.
 This, not by choice, by compulsion having faced unexplained rejection in every forum over decades of searching for a place I truly fit in and receive much needed support.
-This is a system accepted through silence of privileged working as intended.
+This system, accepted via silence of privileged, works precisely as intended and the have nots keep not having regardless of morals, habits, effort, luck, or any other nonsensical conclusion which rules out universal minimum income and person centered healthcare without personal expense.

-While interviewing each of my last few managers one important question was posed each time which garnered only lies in reply:
+While interviewing each of my last few managers one important question was posed each time.
+This inquiry has garnered only lies in reply:

 	How do you foster collaboration over competition within your team?

 I say lies because none of those teams focused on building the individuals who comprised the membership of juggernauts shipping value biweekly.

 Surely, I'm exaggerating...?!
-No (I will not accept any further gaslighting).
+No, and I will not accept further gaslighting.

 One case in point was the wide distribution encouraged after a developer on my sprint team, having obviously mistaken some communication failure as my personal